codecrafters-io/build-your-own-grep/stage_descriptions/highlighting-01-bm2.md

 ### The `--color` Flag

-The `--color` flag makes grep highlight matching text in its output.
+The `--color` flag tells grep to highlight matching text in its output.
 It accepts three values:
 - `always`: Always use colors, even when output is redirected
 - `auto`: Use colors only when outputting to a terminal
 - `never`: Never use colors